-For example, suppose that you accidentally delete a client workspace file with the UNIX rm command, and that the file is one that you wanted to keep.
-Even after a submit, p4 have still lists the file as being present in the workspace.
+If you accidentally use the local OS file deletion or permission modification command, the Perforce server can lose track of the state of your client workspace.
+For example, suppose you accidentally delete a file in your workspace with the UNIX rm command.
+Even after you submit the changelist, p4 have still lists the file as being present in the workspace.

-In such a situation, you can use p4 sync -f files to bring the client workspace in sync with the files the depot thinks you have.
-This command is mostly a recovery tool for bringing the client workspace back into sync with the depot after accidentally removing or damaging files managed by Perforce.
+In such a situation, you can use p4 sync -f files to bring the client workspace in sync with the files the Perforce server thinks you have.
+Using p4 sync -f is mostly a recovery tool for bringing the client workspace back into sync with the depot after accidentally removing or changing files managed by Perforce.